Employment and Benefits

 Policy and Basic Concept

-In running a global business in a wide range of domains, consolidated group companies join together to operate as the ITOCHU Group.
-The Group has more than 110,000 consolidated employees as of the end of FYE 2024.
+In running a global business in a wide range of domains, more than 110,000 consolidated employees as of the end of FYE 2025 join together to operate as the ITOCHU Group.
 ITOCHU Corporation is implementing various initiatives that aim to create a working environment where our diverse body of employees can reach their full potential.
-Some of our notable initiatives include: enhancing our early morning-focused work system to promote workstyle reforms, the establishment of various systems to support employees with caring duties, and the promotion of social activities among employees at our recreational facilities.
+Some of our notable initiatives include: enhancing our early morning-focused work system to promote work-style reforms, the establishment of various systems to support employees with caring duties, and the promotion of social activities among employees at our recreational facilities.

 Targets and Action Plan